PaperPrototype/Intro-Coding-and-Computers/03 - C + Debugging/Lecture/english.md

 THis reason for this madness is that an `int` can hold negative numbers.
 We use the first bit of the 32 bits to represent a negative or positive sign (0 = negative, 1 = positive).
 So if we have `0001` since the first bit is zero we get `-1`, but if we had `1001` we would get `+1` since the first bit (a 0 or 1) is 1 which represents positive.

-When we made the number grow past its max (the max is 2147483648 or 2^31, which is 2 to the 31st power), we make the number grow so big it overrides the first bit that is being used for the sign (positive or negative).
+When we made the number grow past its max (the max is 2147483648 or 2^31, which is 2 to the 31st power), we make the number grow so big it overrides the first bit that is being used for the sign (positive `+` or negative `-`).
 So that is why the number we got is negative.

-As to why the number became `294967296`, that is the part of our resulting number that was able to fit into the 32 bits of our integer.
+The reason the number became `294967296` is because 4 billion can't't fit into 31 bits (remember the first bit is used for the sign, so we are left with 31 bits for the number).
+So `294967296` is the part of 4 billion that managed to fit into our 31 bits.

 So, yeah an `int` has limits.
-We can bypass those limits (to an extent) by using a `long` type which uses 64 bits giving us twice as large of a number.
+We can bypass those limits (to an extent) by using a `long` type which uses 64 bits (rather than 32 bits) giving us twice as large of a number.

 # Debugger!
 If you have a really complex program that is having problems you can use a Debugger, to *de-bug* the code. (get it? *de-bug*?
 Oh, right you don't get it...
 The term was coined by a person who found an actual bug in one of Harvards computers!
 The bug was short-circuiting the computers electircity causing the computer to not work properly!).